-These charming pinnipeds are agile, sleek and energetic with an eagerness to their spirit that's irresistibly compelling.
-The sea lion can be described as a combination of the dog and dolphin personalities - Part carnivore, part sea dweller, it is well groomed with an attractive mind and body.
+These charming pinnipeds are agile, sleek and energetic with an eagerness of spirit that's irresistibly compelling.
+The sea lion can be described as a combination of the dog and dolphin personalities - part carnivore, part sea dweller; it is well groomed with an attractive mind and body.
 Like the dolphin, sea lions are pleasure connoisseurs who can be quite lazy when it comes to putting in a solid day's work.
 With the dog's loyalty and generosity, it manages to charm everyone with its effervescence.
+The sea lion’s irrepressible nature craves the spotlight and they enjoy performing, telling stories and hogging the attention of their large group of friends.

 Sea Lions Are Profligate

-Sea lions have little respect for the value of money, and even though they have the talent to accumulate vast wealth they're much more likely to be found at the beach.
-Alas, the lack of money doesn't discourage the sea lion from those spending sprees that leave it in debt, for saving for the future is never a priority and sea lions are forever emptying the penny jar or mooching a few bucks to buy a tuna sandwich.
+Sea lions have little respect for the value of money, for even though they have the talent to accumulate vast wealth, they're much more likely to be found at the beach.
+Alas, the lack of money doesn't discourage the sea lion from those spending sprees that leave it in debt, and saving for the future is never a priority.
+Sea lions are forever emptying the penny jar or mooching a few bucks to buy a tuna sandwich.

 The sea lion's agile mind is exercised by long hours of debate on issues of philosophy.
-Their lazy dispositions, however, can result in conversations that lack substance and logical grounding.
-Still, they are curious about the universe, paying particular attention to numerology and astrology.
+Their lazy dispositions, however, can result in conversations that lack substance and logical grounding, but they are curious about the universe and pay particular attention to numerology and astrology.
 Their cheerful dispositions belie a hot tempered core.
-When reacting assertively, their attack comes in the form of a sharp, barked retort, but they have no natural enemies and their slippery personas provide sufficient defense in the event of an attack.
+When reacting assertively, their attack comes in the form of a sharp, barked retort and their slippery personas provide sufficient defense in the event of a counter-attack.

 Sea Lions in the Workplace

 Their smooth personalities are well suited to a wide range of sales positions.
 Whether selling real estate or motor vehicles, they are skillful, enthusiastic and sincere.
-Their straightforward, genuine desire to help others shines through in their work and others instinctively trust them.
+Their straightforward, genuine desire to help others shines through in their work and they are instinctively trusted by their coworkers.
 However, their careers suffer from lack of motivation, for they are prone to rest on their laurels.
-Their irrepressible nature craves the spotlight and they enjoy performing, telling stories and hogging the attention of their large group of friends.

 Sea Lions in the Wild